 When people refer to anxiety attacks, they are often describing an intensification of the symptoms above, or bouts of worrying that makes other activities difficult to focus on or enjoy.

-Generally during an anxiety attack, people do not experience fears of death or losing control as they do during a panic attack.
+Generally, during an anxiety attack, people do not experience a fear of losing control—or a fear of dying—as is common during a panic attack.

 Panic Attacks vs. Anxiety Attacks